Wykerd/Wykerd/README.md

 ### Hi there, I'm Daniel 👋

+Junior Control & Instrumentation Engineer at Hatch.

-Self-taught full stack developer and Electrical and Electronic Engineering undergrad at Stellenbosch University, South Africa.
+Self-taught full stack developer with a Bachelor's of Engineering in Electrical and Electronic Engineering focusing on Informatics from Stellenbosch University, South Africa.

 <!--
 ### Languages 👨‍💻